HiveFi-Labs/frontend/README.md

 - **Smart Contracts**: [HiveFi-Labs/contracts](https://github.com/HiveFi-Labs/contracts) - Contains various smart contracts for the HiveFi project

+## Live Demo

+The application is hosted and available at [https://hivefi.xyz/](https://hivefi.xyz/).
+Check out our platform to experience the future of algorithmic trading in DeFi.

 ## Documentation

 For more detailed information, please visit our [official documentation](https://hivefi.gitbook.io/hivefi).

+## Community

+Join our growing community to get early access, exclusive benefits, and connect with like-minded traders:

+- Join our [Discord server](https://discord.com/invite/u93QSsPNd6) for real-time updates and discussions